rladies-nlp/meeting-agendas/README.md

 ## We welcome your feedback!

 We are seeking volunteers to give a lightning talk or summary, or suggest a dataset to play with.
 We also welcome any feedback to make this study group more useful for the R-Ladies Chicago community.

+Through discussions from study group meetings, we have created a list of topics we want to learn about, which you can view [here](https://docs.google.com/document/d/1DeDto8JnjWWJ5aLKDsNf7SXA4CGEaM-CtsMV2eYkPBo/edit?usp=sharing).
+An editable version of this list is on our slack channel.

 Any questions?
 Talk to us on the **#sg-nlp** slack channel or post something in issues.